 My painting journey began about 3 1/2 years ago.
 I have a Corgi, and someone I had just met, also had a Corgi, which was very exciting for both of us!
-We became friends that same week.
+As a result of our dogs, we became friends that same week.

 Not me, thats for sure!
 I painted my neighbour’s statues as well.
 I loved painting them, so much, that I bought an 11″ owl to paint at a thrift store.
-I Googled looking for reference pictures and I carefully painted it.
+Google became my best friend, looking for reference pictures and I carefully painted it.
 When I finished, I couldn’t believe that I could paint so well.

 I discovered that when I’m painting, I no longer feel depressed.
 I’ve struggled with depression for years.
 This definitely was the miracle that I desperately needed in my life!
 When I paint, my depression simply evaporates into thin air for that day.

 Where did my creative talent come from?
 I know that this is God’s gift to me, and what a gift!
 Similarily, my father, my aunt, and my grandmother were all artists.